KevinLiTian/Harvard_CS50_AI/0.Search/README.md

                 Q.enqueue( w )
 ```

+#### Example

+Check out `examples` directory for Python implementation of DFS and BFS that solves mazes

 #### [Greedy Best-First Search](https://www.javatpoint.com/ai-informed-search-algorithms#:~:text=Greedy%20best%2Dfirst%20search%20algorithm,the%20advantages%20of%20both%20algorithms.)

 At any time, choose the state that is closest to the goal as the next state (only consider the estimated cost to the goal), as estimated by a